Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 1. Create a fork of the GitLab repository ["Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering/exercise-containers)
 2. Setting up the `Dockerfile`
-    - The name of this virtual machine will be `USERNAME-ubuntu-server`.
+    - The name of this container will be `USERNAME-ubuntu`.
     - Create a file called `testfile` that contains `USERNAME`.
 This file should be copied to a directory called `/testfiles` inside the container.
     - Set the environment variable `ENV_TEST_VARIABLE` inside the container.
     - Define a default run command for the container.
     - Install `neofetch` inside the container
     - Test the new container
-3. Run `neofetch` in the terminal and take a screenshot
+3. Run `neofetch` in a terminal inside the container and take a screenshot
 4. Create a merge request containing your changes.

 #### 1. Create a Fork (Docker)